adonisjs/lucid.adonisjs.com/content/docs/models/relationships.md

----
-summary: An in-depth reference to relationships in Lucid ORM data models
----

 # Relationships

 The Lucid data models have out of box support for working with relationships.
 You have to define the relationships on your models, and Lucid will do all the heavy lifting of constructing the underlying SQL queries.